TL;DR

 This is not a flaw in your setup.
 It is how PMax is designed.
 Audience signals are educational input for the algorithm, not guardrails.
 The actual guardrails are your conversion tracking and your bid strategy.
 If your conversion data is clean and pointing at real qualified outcomes, audience signals help PMax find more of the right people faster.
 If your conversion data is garbage, no amount of audience signal refinement will fix it.

 Google launched AI Max for Search in 2025, and DSA campaigns are being forcibly migrated to it by September 2026.
-It does something similar to what many people are trying to get PMax to do, it finds long-tail and conversational search queries you are not explicitly targeting but it stays on the Search network only.
+It does something similar to what many people are trying to get PMax to do, it finds long-tail and conversational search queries you are not explicitly targeting, but it stays on the Search network only.
 No Display, no YouTube, no Gmail.

 How to toggle on AI Max in your search campaigns

 For B2B, this distinction matters.
 The long-tail query capture that PMax offers is real, particularly as search behaviour shifts toward more conversational queries driven by AI Overviews and LLM-style searching.
-But PMax wraps that capability inside a cross-channel campaign that spends across inventory where B2B lead quality is consistently poor.

 AI Max gives you the query expansion without the inventory risk.
 It analyses your existing keywords, landing pages, and ad assets to match your ads to relevant searches you have not bid on, including the longer conversational queries that are growing 1.5x faster than traditional shorter queries.

-We are still in early stages of testing AI Max and the results are mixed.
-We would not call ourselves advocates yet, more like sceptics who keep testing because the product is developing quickly and the use case for B2B is logical even if the execution is not fully there.
+We are still in the early stages of testing AI Max, and the results are mixed.
+We would not call ourselves advocates yet, more like sceptics who keep testing because the product is developing quickly, and the use case for B2B is logical even if the execution is not fully there.
 But if the job you are trying to hire PMax for is “find me queries I am not currently covering,” AI Max is worth testing first because it keeps your budget on Search where intent is highest.

 The honest summary